opensvc/docs.opensvc.com/source/howto.getting.started.rst

         	Primary  : sles1, STARTED
         	Secondary: sles2, STOPPED

-=> The ``sles2`` have joined the cluster, and is ready to failover the service, which is accurately reported as ``STOPPED``
+=> The ``sles2`` node is not ready to take over the service, which is accurately reported as ``STOPPED``.

-It's important to understand that the OpenSVC service management is now delegated to the OpenHA agents:
+The OpenSVC service management is now delegated to the OpenHA agents.
+OpenSVC makes sure administrators can not bypass the heartbeat daemon to submit actions directly to the OpenSVC service:

 **On sles1 node**::

         sles1:/ # p26.opensvc.com stop
         21:34:10 INFO    P26.OPENSVC.COM         this service is managed by a clusterware, thus direct service manipulation is disabled. the --cluster option circumvent this safety net. sles1:/ #